Black Sapote AKA Chocolate Pudding Fruit showing the stages of ripening.

 Be patient, it can take a week or more, but touch them daily to see if they are starting to soften and set those aside.
 At first, they will turn a slight yellow cast, then get slightly soft.
 It may seem like it is going bad as it turns dark over several days, but don’t worry.
 Just when you are sure it should be tossed, it is perfectly ripe.
 It will become soft enough the skin will easily dimple when pressed, and when you pick it up there will be about a 1-2″ flat area on the bottom from the weight of the fruit.
 With most varieties, the color will be very dark–brown with a hint of green, as in the photo #4 above.
 When fully ripe the skin is so soft it can slide off when touched.
 The skin won’t hurt you but is slightly bitter and not the same smooth texture as the fruit.
 A day or two earlier, the skin still has enough integrity that it is easier to scrape all the pulp out without fighting the skin, yet the fruit is essentially as sweet.
 The middle fruit #3 in the photo was fairly soft but dry, pasty and not at all sweet.

-Cut around the equator, avoiding the seeds in the center, twist apart, remove and discard the seeds, then holding a hemisphere in one hand, use a spoon to scoop around the edge to remove the chocolate color / pudding texture fruit inside.
+Cut around the equator, avoiding the seeds in the center, twist apart, remove and discard the seeds and membrane around them, then holding a hemisphere in one hand, use a spoon to scoop around the edge to remove the chocolate color / pudding texture fruit inside.

 Good plain, or add vanilla or a tiny amount of almond extract to enhance the flavor.
 Stir in a little (~1 tsp) cocoa mix (like Swiss Miss) if you want to hide the fruitiness and have it taste exactly like chocolate pudding.
 Or stir in some soft ice cream or whipped cream.
 Add to a smoothie or make into ice cream.
 Bake it into cakes, cookies or brownies!
 The pulp can be frozen.

 Ft.
 Pierce is usually the farthest north the tree can grow; even that is a stretch, so it requires extra frost protection.